RufusMeatBoot/ObtScript/README.md

 # Features
 > **ObtScript inlcudes many features, such as value inheritance, nested objects, and express datatypes**
+> ObtScript is intended to be used as an alternative to JSON, allowing for more precise data management and options for storing values.

 # Examples
 > **Creating an Object**